 Let’s set this up right from the beginning.
-Granor Farm offers a wildly delicious dining experience.
+Granor Farm is a wildly delicious dining experience.
 Set in a striking, architecturally-significant glass greenhouse with a state-of-the-art kitchen and accomplished culinary team, you couldn’t be blamed for confusing it with a restaurant.
 But make no mistake, despite the style, grace, and skill behind the dinner program, Granor is first and foremost an active, certified organic farm.

 Founded in 2006, Granor grows over 100 varieties of organic and heirloom vegetables, flowers, herbs, and grains with a mission to steward the land, feed the community, and educate.
-Programming is intuitive and experiential—tours, camps, markets, recipes—even a Saturday bike ride through the surrounding countryside.
+The programming here is intuitive and experiential—tours, camps, markets, recipes—even a Saturday bike ride through the surrounding countryside.
 But the most distilled journey from seed to plate is Farm Dinners.

 Space is limited, and tickets sell fast, so advance planning is a must.
 But absolutely worth it for this rare and charming way to experience Southwest Michigan food culture.